-6.2 FIELD SCREENING
+6.2 Field Screening

-As discussed further below, field screening must be conducted for compliance with health and safety procedures.
+As discussed further below, field screening may be conducted for compliance with health and safety procedures.
 These field screenings, along with any supplemental screenings, may be used to provide additional support for knowledge-based determinations.
-Field screenings often may be suitable to demonstrate a material is regulated (i.e., LLW, MLLW, RCRA, and TSCA).
+Field screenings often may be suitable to demonstrate a material is regulated (i.e., LLW, MLLW, RCRA).
 Field screenings also may be suitable to demonstrate a material is not regulated provided the detection limits are below regulatory levels of concern.
 Field screening must have sufficient quality to ensure data meets data quality objectives (DQOs).